planetjekyll/planetjekyll.github.io/_posts/2016-12-06-plugin-jemoji.md

 using shortcodes.

-Use "shortcodes" that will get (auto-)converted to mini inline pictures to spice up your plain text.
+To spice up your plain text use "shortcodes" that will get (auto-)converted to mini inline pictures.
 Example:

 ```
 I give the jemoji plugin two :+1:!